 The move appears to stem from North Korean leader Kim Jong Un’s instructions at a year-end meeting of the country’s Central Committee of the Workers’ Party of Korea (WPK) to put the economic system “in order.”

 “The authorities are investigating individuals who are running unregistered businesses or engaging in business activities unrelated to the industry in which they’re registered,” a South Pyongan Province source told Daily NK on Dec.
 8.

 “The government believes they have made illicit profits and are levying fines on them,” he added.

 The first offender caught up in the government’s fine collection campaign in the first week of January was reportedly an individual running a delivery business.

 “There was a big bust of individuals who were making money by taking tricycles or motorbikes to local train stations and charging people to transport their luggage,” the South Pyongan Province source said.
-“The authorities have been investigating how much money they made in the past year and then slapping a fine of at least 30% of their profits.”
+“The authorities have been investigating how much money they made in the past year and then slapping a fine of 30% of their profits.”